autarky1/autarky-hash.github.io/assignment4.md

 # Diana Tan

+## Assignment 4
-## Part 1: Modify the mesh of two STLs to produce a single printable STL.
+Part 1: Modify the mesh of two STLs to produce a single printable STL.
 You may use whatever STLs you want, e.g. downloaded from Thingiverse or elsewhere!
 When exporting the STL from Rhino, it should pass all checks for rapid prototyping.

 Part 2: Please make (a start on) a lamp!
 Using your lamp innereds' measurements as a point of departure, make a lamp that can be assembled around the innereds out of 3D printed parts.
 You should be able to remove the lamp from the innereds again, so you cannot attach the lamp to the innereds with glue, fasteners, adhesive, etc. This will require you to think carefully about the interface between your parts.
 Imagine your lamp being in a domestic setting---perhaps it will not be wildly shaken, but it should not fall apart with normal use.
 For the rest of the lamp, get creative!